Modelling the persistent low-state $\gamma$-ray emission of the PKS 1510-089 blazar with electromagnetic cascades initiated in hadronuclear interactions: Introduction

 \section{Introduction}

 The extragalactic high-energy (HE, $E > 100$ MeV) $\gamma$-ray sky is dominated by blazars \citep{Abdollahi2020,Wakely2008} --- active galactic nuclei with relativistic jets pointing towards the observer.
-A large fraction\footnote{in some models --- almost an entirety} of non-thermal power radiated by blazars could be attributed to leptonic processes inside the so-called ``blobs'' --- clouds of magnetized plasma propagating along the jets.
-Besides electrons, protons and/or nuclei\footnote{in what follows we consider the case of the primary protons} could also have been accelerated in blobs/jets of blazars.
+A large fraction (in some models --- almost an entirety) of non-thermal power radiated by blazars could be attributed to leptonic processes inside the so-called ``blobs'' --- clouds of magnetized plasma propagating along the jets.
+Besides electrons, protons and/or nuclei could also have been accelerated in blobs/jets of blazars.
 In 2018, the IceCube collaboration reported on the evidence for astrophysical neutrinos from the blazar TXS 0506+056 \citep{Aartsen2018a,Aartsen2018b}, thus indicating that hadronic processes are indeed in operation in blazars.

 Remarkably, TXS 0506+056 was classified by \cite{Padovani2019} as a flat spectrum radio quasar (FSRQ).
 FSRQs are believed to be powerful (Eddington ratio $L/L_{Edd} > 0.01$) blazars which contain the broad line region (BLR) matter in the form of clouds or wind.
 High-energy protons accelerated in blobs or jets of FSRQs can sometimes interact with this matter, resulting in observable fluxes of $\gamma$ rays and neutrinos (e.g. \citet{Dar1997,Bednarek1997,Beall1999,Araudo2010,delPalacio2019}).